 To determine whether this marginally significant difference was meaningful and provided evidence in support of the alternative hypothesis (i.e., that the mean pre- and post-ratings of B differed) rather than the null hypothesis (i.e., that the mean pre- and post-ratings of B did not differ), the data were examined next by estimating a Bayes factor using Bayesian Information Criteria (Wagenmakers, 2007).
 In this analysis, we compared the fit of the data under the null hypothesis (i.e., no difference in the pre- and post-ratings of B) to that under the alternative hypothesis (a one-tailed negative difference between the pre- and post-ratings of B).
 This analysis revealed that the observed difference between the pre- and post-ratings of B (Δ = -4.25) was 2.85 times more likely under the alternative hypothesis than the null hypothesis.
 Using Raftery (1995) and Jeffrey'(1961) guidelines for interpreting Bayes Factors, a Bayes Factor of 2.85 represents, respectively, weak and anecdotal evidence in support of the alternative hypothesis.
 Thus, the marginal difference between the pre- and post-ratings of B observed above does not represent a significant difference between the pre- and post-ratings of object B.

-Given that some previous studies used the difference in the proportion of B choices in the and IS condition as evidence of reasoning (e.g., Sobel et al., 2004), the final analysis examined whether participants' post-ratings of B in the IS condition differed from their post-ratings of B in the condition.
-In particular, we examined whether participants' post-ratings of B in the IS condition were higher than their post-ratings of B in the backwards blocking condition.
-Consistent with previous blicket studies, this model revealed a significant main effect for Causal Rating, Type III F(1,59) = 237.44, p < .001, which indicated that participants in the IS condition provided higher post-ratings of B (β = 42.25, M = 42.25, Bootstrapped 95% CI[37.79, 46.71]) than did participants in the condition of B (Δβ = 48.07, M = 90.32, Bootstrapped 95% CI[41.62, 54.51]).
-This is perhaps not surprising because A was shown explicitly not to make the detector go in the IS condition. participants should have judged B to be the cause.
-In contrast, A was shown to make the machine go in the condition, which should lead participants to judge A to be the cause.
-However, as we mentioned in the Introduction, this comparison to assess reasoning.
-Indeed, when the appropriate comparison was undertaken by comparing the pre- and post-ratings of B in the condition, this analysis demonstrated that the difference in the pre- and post-ratings of B in the condition was .
+Given that some previous studies used the difference in the proportion of B choices in the BB and IS condition as evidence of BB reasoning (e.g., Sobel et al., 2004), the final analysis examined whether participants' post-ratings of B in the IS condition differed from their post-ratings of B in the BB condition.
+In particular, we examined whether participants' post-ratings of B in the IS condition were higher than their post-ratings of B in the BB condition.
+Consistent with previous blicket studies, this model revealed a significant main effect for Causal Rating, Type III F(1,59) = 237.44, p < .001, which indicated that participants in the IS condition provided higher post-ratings of B (β = 42.25, M = 42.25, Bootstrapped 95% CI[37.79, 46.71]) than did participants in the BB condition of B (Δβ = 48.07, M = 90.32, Bootstrapped 95% CI[41.62, 54.51]).
+This is perhaps not surprising because A was shown explicitly not to make the detector go in the IS condition.
+This means that participants should have judged B to be the cause.
+In contrast, A was shown to make the machine go in the BB condition, which should lead participants to judge A to be the cause.
+However, as we mentioned in the Introduction, this comparison may not be the most appropriate one to make to assess BB reasoning.
+Indeed, when the appropriate comparison was undertaken by comparing the pre- and post-ratings of B in the BB condition, this analysis demonstrated that the difference in the pre- and post-ratings of B in the BB condition was non-significant.

 Discussion

-The results from this experiment indicated that participants’ post-ratings of objects A and B differed reliably from their pre-ratings of both objects in all conditions except for the test trial where the difference between the pre- and post-rating of object B was shown to be .
-This result is interesting because it
+The results from this experiment indicated that participants’ post-ratings of objects A and B differed reliably from their pre-ratings of both objects in all conditions except for the BB test trial, where the difference between the pre- and post-rating of object B was shown to be non-significant.
+This BB result is interesting because it suggests that adults may not have engaged in BB reasoning.
+However, as will be discussed next, this interpretation should be interpreted cautiously because this lack of a drop may well be interpreted as evidence of BB reasoning on some accounts but not others.

+Multiple interpretations of BB reasoning